17 Processed Foods Nutritionists Approve Of

 "Ezekiel bread is sprouted, which means it is made of several different types of grains and legumes.
 Unlike traditional bread, it is not refined or pulverized whole wheat," shares Hayim.
 "When searching for any bread, make sure that whole wheat is listed as the first ingredient, since a bread can be called 'whole wheat' just as long as wheat is involved, even if it's not 100% and is made up of other refined ingredients."

-Regardless of which camp you’re from—creamy or crunchy—this smooth spread is a solid bet when it comes to packaged foods.
-“Peanut Butter is an excellent source of fiber and healthy unsaturated plant-based fats.
-But make sure to eat in moderation as one tablespoon has seven grams of fat and 63 calories,” says Lewis.
-“When buying, read the label and ensure there are no added sugar or high fructose corn syrup, and that there are no hydrogenated oils, which is a fancy way of saying trans fats.”
-Consult our exclusive report on The 36 Top Peanut Butters—Ranked to find out the absolute worst (and best!)
+Regardless of which camp you're from—creamy or crunchy—this smooth spread is a solid bet when it comes to packaged foods.
+"Peanut Butter is an excellent source of fiber and healthy unsaturated plant-based fats.
+But make sure to eat in moderation as one tablespoon has seven grams of fat and 63 calories," says Lewis.
+"When buying, read the label and ensure there are no added sugar or high fructose corn syrup, and that there are no hydrogenated oils, which is a fancy way of saying trans fats."
+Consult our exclusive report on peanut butters—ranked to find out the absolute worst (and best!)
 PB that you can pick.